ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 that Preconnection.
 If a Connection is cloned to form a Connection Group, and associated Application Intents are cloned along with the other transport parameters.
-Some Intents have also corresponding Content Properties, similar to the properties in {{send-params}}.
+Some Intents have also corresponding Message Properties, similar to the properties in {{send-params}}.

-\[PHILS:: Some Intents, i.e., Traffic Category, Size to be Received, Receive Bit-rate, Timeliness, Cost Preferences are really useful for per-content path selection.
+\[PHILS:: Some Intents, i.e., Traffic Category, Size to be Received, Receive Bit-rate, Timeliness, Cost Preferences are really useful for per-Message path selection.
 As the latter is out of scope for v1, I removed them from the Send Parameters for now]